LuciCrack/quasarcup/README.md

 ---

 _**Quasar Cup** is a web application to help anyone easily organize soccer tournaments.
-It handles team creation, match scheduling, results, and stats, so organizers can focus on the fun part — the games!_
+It handles team creation, match scheduling, results, and statistics, so organizers can focus on the fun part — the games!_

 ---

+## Features

+* Matches scheduling
+* Games results and statistics.
+* Tournament leaderboard
+* Team statistics tracker
+* Player statistics tracker
+* All information saved to the cloud
+* Share tournament display info and administrators permissions

 ## Technical Stuff